somhi/PCXT_DeMiSTify/deca/README.md

 **Current version of PCXT requires around 235 kB of BRAM** .
 Deca has only 210 kB (with 182 M9k blocks).

-* MDA VRAM has been disabled (in rtl/KFPC-XT/HDL/Peripherals.sv)
 * CGA VRAM reduced from 32 to 16 kB.
 CGA works Ok, but not Tandy games.

 **Bugs**: